Code-Institute-Submissions/chikos96-contact-app-project_MayResub/README.md

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

-### Media
+### Code
-- The photos used in this site were obtained from ...
+- The code came from the Code Institute mini project which inspired me to do something different.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I would like to thank Aaron for helping and supporting me with this project.
+- I would like to thank the Tutor Support for their maximum effort to assist me.